News

 • Maintains strict confidentiality and professional boundaries with all clients and employees

-• Participates in team meetings and communications that support the operations of the Weliankweyasimk Women’s Shelter
+• Attends and actively participates in team meetings and communications that support the operations of the Weli-Ankweyasimk Women’s Shelter

-• Adheres to all Wasoqopa’q First Nation (WFN) Policies, Procedures and Weliankweyasimk Women’s Shelter procedures, as required
+• Adhere to all Wasoqopa’q First Nation (WFN) Policies, Procedures and Weli-Ankweyasimk Women’s Shelter procedures, as required

 QUALIFICATIONS